 Please do check out the resources below for lots more information, help and resources.

-Richard’s highly-rated one-day workshop, “How to work effectively with troubled and troublesome teenagers” teaches practical, proven skills and techniques and is next available live online on Wednesday 14th April 2021.
+Richard’s highly-rated one-day workshop, “How to work effectively with troubled and troublesome teenagers” gives you the opportunity to learn direct with Richard as he teaches you practical, proven skills and techniques – it’s delivered live online via Zoom.

 Listen to the Podcast